-- 7. There are currently 13 trainees in motor vehicle engineering.
-Eight are on a national traineeship programme and are working towards NVQ at level 2 in unit replacement plus key skills units.
-A further five trainees are on the other training programme and are working towards NVQ at level 2, or the level 1 award in motor vehicle maintenance.
+9. There are currently 21 motor vehicle engineering learners.
+Eight are on a foundation modern apprenticeship programme and are working towards a 'fast fit technician' NVQ at level 2, plus additional key skills units.
+A further 13 learners are on other training programmes and are working towards NVQs at level 1 or 2.
 The level 1 candidates are also working towards basic skills qualifications.
-Many of the trainees who join the motor vehicle programme have a history of poor school attendance and have shown little interest in previous academic work.
-Over 90 per cent of trainees have additional learning support needs.
-Trainees are either employed or they are on work experience.
-They attend the training centre for one day each week for theory sessions and for support with compiling their NVQ evidence portfolio.
-There is one staff member responsible for the programme, who is occupationally competent and experienced and holds NVQ assessor and trainer qualifications. - 8.
-In 1999-2000, 12 people started on the national traineeship programme.
-Of these, five left early without a qualification and seven are still in training.
-In the same period, 20 people started on the motor vehicle maintenance programme, 14 of whom left early without a qualification.
-Six are still in training.
-Some of the strengths highlighted by DBC in the self-assessment report for this sector related to trainee support rather than engineering.
-Inspectors agreed with some of the other strengths.
-Of the three weaknesses found by inspectors, only one was mentioned in the self-assessment report.
-Inspectors awarded a lower grade than that in the self-assessment report.
+Many of the learners who join the motor vehicle programme have a history of poor attendance at school and have shown little interest in previous academic work.
+Over 75 per cent of learners have additional learning support needs.
+Learners are either employed or they are on work placements.
+They attend the training centre on one day each week for theory sessions and help in compiling their portfolio of NVQ assessment evidence.
+One instructor is responsible for the engineering training.
+He is occupationally qualified and suitably experienced and is working to become qualified as an NVQ assessor and trainer.
+Internal verification is subcontracted to a former external verifier.
+Of the 34 learners who have joined training programmes since April 2000, 11 have left early without achieving a qualification.